beyonk-group/svelte-carousel/readme.md

 ### Demo

-To run a demo, check this project out and run `npm run demo`
+To run a demo, check this project out and run `npm run dev`

 ## Usage